 Over the years The Coca-Cola Company has created new drinks, new flavours and new pack sizes, with a true belief in giving consumers more choice.
 Stevia, a zero-calorie sweetener used in drinks like Coca-Cola Life and Sprite, has been instrumental in that process.

 The leaves of the stevia plant are a source of intense, natural sweetness.
-In fact, sweeteners made from stevia are up to 200 times sweeter than table sugar and calorie free!
-Watch the video to learn more about stevia.
+In fact, sweeteners made from stevia are up to 200 times sweeter than table sugar, and they’re calorie free!

 For the green-fingered among you, the stevia plant is a relative of the chrysanthemum family and native to Paraguay.
 It’s been grown, harvested and used in recipes by indigenous people for centuries.
 Now, more than 75 countries around the world use stevia sweeteners in their food and drink products.

-We’ll continue to explore the different ways we can use our stevia sweetener to add to our list of low-calorie and no-calorie drinks.
+The Coca-Cola Company will continue to explore the different ways we can use our stevia sweetener to add to our list of low-calorie and no-calorie drinks.
 At the moment, we’re using it in more than 45 products worldwide.
 So when it comes to picking a drink, we really can say the choice is yours!

 1 Reduction by one third of the calories than full sugar colas in GB, due to 37 per cent sugar reduction, thanks to the presence of stevia extract.